mehranj73/simple_django_channels/README.md

 This is a simple example of websockets with django channels.

-tyr it out by using the following python script:
+try it out by running the following python script:

 ```
 import json